About Spiritual Direction

 What does a spiritual director do?

 How do I as a director help you grow spiritually?
 First, I help to create a space for you to be in the presence of God – a space where the noise and confusion of a busy life is quieted and your soul can find stillness.
 Within this space of direction, I offer focused, confidential, one-on-one time with you, inviting you to talk about your emotions, your hopes, your desires, your disappointments – anything important to you.
 As you talk, I listen – both to you and to the Holy Spirit.
-I ask gentle questions to help you reflect more deeply on your experience and notice what God is doing in your life: what gifts God is giving you; what God loves about you; what God is asking you to learn or do.
-Sometimes I may invite you to sit in silence so you can listen to God directly, or just be with Jesus without having to do anything at all.
+I ask gentle questions to help you reflect more deeply on your experience and notice what God is doing in your life.
+I often begin a session with guided breathing and reflection and also offer time to sit in silence so you can listen to God directly, or just be with Jesus without having to do anything at all.

 Unlike a coach, who will set you a program of exercise and training, or a mentor who will help you set tasks time frames for accomplishment, my role as a director is not to tell you what to do.
 I’m here to help you cultivate a mode of being: a posture of grateful and graced awareness to how God is already – and always – with and within you.
 I will listen to and with you, helping you surface and explore the deep desires and longings that God has planted within you.